Skip to main content

 In preview mode, Better Email keeps the field readable for the person editing the email.
 During export, it replaces that placeholder with the correct integration-specific syntax.

-TODO: Add a screenshot of the Recipient Fields page showing a mix of manual and synced fields, including type, insertable state, and integration.
+Recipient Fields page showing synced fields with type, insertable state, and integration

 Managing recipient fields